LisaS7/Django-Shop/readme.md

 * Configuring the admin view display fields and filters.

 Payment
-* I watched through the chapter of the tutorial for handling payments through Stripe but I decided not to include that in my app since this is a fictional shop.
+* I watched through the chapter of the tutorial for handling payments through Stripe but I decided not to include a real payment system for my fictional shop.

 Deployment
 * Moving secret keys and other private data to environment variables using the Ubuntu .profile file.